What is wrong with the object paradigm ?

 -> Oreo

-He think a lot about cooking such wonderful wonders, an implement many sophisticated methods.
+He thinks a lot about cooking such wonderful wonders, and implements many sophisticated methods.

-- Re-implement all the biscuit A did in his library, or modify A’s library to add his eat method,
+- Re-implement all the biscuits A did in his library, or modify A’s library to add his eat method,

-- Encapsulate the A library in some container, like a ‘biscuit metal box’, which is definitively not as easy to eat (especially because metal tends to be harder your teeth).
+- Encapsulate the A library in some container, like a ‘biscuit metal box’, which is definitely not as easy to eat (especially because metal tends to be harder than your teeth).

 If you develop library and re-use existing libraries, that’s a problem you probably already encountered many times.

 This is because there is actually no good reason to enforce (Java style) interface implementation where type definition occurs.
-This is the first big issue coming from the way object model is implemented and conceived in developer’s mind.
+This is the first big issue coming from the way object model is implemented and conceived in developers’ minds.

 The second big issue, related to the way OOP is done today, is the huge verbosity and boilerplate code introduced by encapsulation.
 Good books like ‘effective C++’3 even recommend doing so.
 You see it everyday, from getters and setters mostly doing one-line affectation (many ide have tools for automating this code generation) to constructor only forwarding argument to member variables.
 I really like the following example from LLVM’s documentation: